 If you are short on time or are going during peak season, my LEGOLAND tip is to invest in the Reserve ‘N’ Ride options.

 Since you are going to spend all that money on a LEGOLAND California trip, this is a great way to maximize your time having fun in the Park and minimize your time waiting.

-But, if you are going during the week or during off-season, you probably won’t need.
+But, if you are going during the week or during the off-season, you probably won’t need it.

 What about Shopping at LEGOLAND?

 There are plenty of shopping opportunities!
 In fact, many rides (like Coastersaurus, LEGO NINJAGO The Ride, LEGO City Deep Sea Adventure, and The LEGO Technic coaster) end at a themed gift shop.
 So, be prepared for your kids to ask you for stuff after each ride!

 We thought the gift shop at the end of the LEGO Factory Tour was pretty cool.
 You can get all kinds of bulk bricks and make your own minifigures.